vurte/angular-seed/README.md

 # mean-seed
 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app, based on [angular/angular-seed](https://github.com/angular/angular-seed) and extended with a simple MEAN Framework (MongoDB, Express, AngularJS, and Node.js).
-You can use it to quickly bootstrap your angular webapp projects and dev environment for these projects.
+You can use it to quickly bootstrap your webapp projects using a basic MEAN Framework.

-The seed contains a sample AngularJS application and is preconfigured to install the Angular framework and a bunch of development and testing tools for instant web development gratification.

-The seed app doesn't do much, just shows how to wire two controllers and views together.

 ## Getting Started